Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/basics.md

     3. `Delete`: delete the selected condition or effect.
 This cannot be undone!
     4. `Copy`: copy the selected condition or effect.

 But wait, what are effects and conditions?
 Effects and Conditions are the basic elements of triggers that allow us to take certain actions, make decisions and do a lot more cool stuff.
-They are covered in more detail in their own sections of this guide.
+They are covered in more detail in the [Effects](../effects/effects "Jump to: Triggers > Effects") and [Conditions]("Jump to: Triggers > Conditions NONEXISTENT") sections of the guide

 For now, simply put, an effect is the action that the trigger has to take and a condition is literally the thing which must be fulfilled before the action is allowed to be taken.